The Pearl of Nikko

 - The entrance gate, an immense torii ⛩️ (Ishidorii) at the end of the large, straight, uphill path;

 - The five-story pagoda (Gojunoto) which you see as soon as you pass through the great torii;

 - Three other successive gateways leading further into the shrine (Omotemon, the famous Yomeimon and finally Karamon);

 - The three beautiful sacred warehouses (Sanjinko).

-Despite the crowds, Togoshu is pervaded with a peculiar atmosphere which is well worth the high price of the entrance ticket.
-A few extra hundred yens will open the doors of the Treasure House for you as well as those of the Museum of Art, built recently.
+Despite the crowds, Toshogu is pervaded with a peculiar atmosphere which is well worth the high price of the entrance ticket.
+A few extra hundred yens will open the doors of the Treasure House for you as well as those of the Museum of Art, both built recently.

-A modern hotel (Koyoen) was also recently built to accommodate visitors in Japanese or Western style bedrooms, a sign that the number of tourists has increased dramatically since the beginning of the 21st century.
+However, Nikko’s Toshogu is by far the most famous and probably most impressive.
+Modern hotels 🏨 have also been recently built to accommodate visitors in Japanese or Western style bedrooms up to the entrance of the sacred place, a sign that the number of tourists has increased dramatically since the beginning of the 21st century.